Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Kinetic Symmetry Breaking in the Glauber model

-With the un-modified Glauber dynamics, the total magnetisation $M$ performs a random walk on an axis from $M=-L$ to $M=+L$, ending at either value with equal probability.
-With `kinetic symmetry breaking' as above, the rightward moves corresponding to annihilation of `$-$' (towards $M=+L$) occur with a rate $\alpha$, thus giving rise to a net leftward bias proportional to $r_1 L$ where $r_1$ is the density of `$-$' domains of unit length.
-Thus the system performs a biased random walk, that ends up at $M=-L$ with probability $1- O(e^{-c (1-\alpha) L})$ for almost all initial conditions (all but those with $M=L-O(1)$.\\
+For un-modified Glauber dynamics ($\alpha=1$), the total magnetisation $M$ performs a random walk on an axis from $M=-L$ to $M=+L$, ending at either value with equal probability.
+For $\alpha<1$, the rightward moves corresponding to annihilation of `$-$' (towards $M=+L$) occur with a rate $\alpha$, giving rise to a net leftward bias $r_1 \alpha L$ where $r_1$ is the density of `$-$' domains of unit length.
+Thus the system performs a biased random walk, that ends up at $M=-L$ with probability $1- O(e^-c L)$ for almost all initial conditions (all but those with $M=L-O(1)$).

-In this paper, we allow for the fact that each `$-$' domain might have its individual, fixed, value of $\alpha$ (this value can be reassigned in some way when two domains merge).
-This allows the following derivation to be valid even when all `$-$' domains do not have the same tendency to survive attempts at being annihilated.
+We allow for the fact that each `$-$' domain might have an individual value of $\alpha$, a measure of how easy it is to annihilate that `$-$' domain (this value can be reassigned in some way when two domains merge).
 We denote by $\overline{\alpha}$ the value of $\alpha$ averaged over all the `$-$' domains in the system.
-Due to domains merging, $\overline{\alpha}$ can change with time\\
+Due to the merging of domains, $\overline{\alpha}$ can change with time.